kenchan0824/sea-counter/README.md

 8. Run `anchor test` to deploy the Anchor program to `localnet` and run the test script at the same time.

-9. Every time you modify the Seahorse program, changes are not synchronized to the Anchor codes automatically.
+9. Every time you modify the Seahorse program, changes are not synchronized to Anchor codes automatically.
 You may create a Node script in `package.json` to streamline the tasks.

 ---
 #AwesomeSolana